 - A selection of introductory workshops - please see below

-- the choice from a selection of 8 week mindfulness courses for those who would like to learn mindfulness and compassion
+- the choice from a selection of mindfulness training for those who would like to learn mindfulness and compassion

-- Post-course support to deepen practice and explore professional and organisational integration
+- Post-training support to deepen practice and explore professional and organisational integration

 * whilst it is beneficial to commit to the whole package, we appreciate that awareness raising is a powerful way to gain buy-in.
 It is therefore also possible to engage with each stage before deciding whether you would like to commit to the next.